Sebastianhju/Runeterra-5e/Runes.md

 ### Arcane Comet <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/ArcaneComet.png" Align=left width=25% height=25%>

-Once a turn, whenever you deal damage to a target a comet crashes centered on the target.
-All enemies takes magical bludgeoning damage scaling with your level.
+Whenever you deal damage to a target you can summon a comet that crashes onto the target.
+The target and all enemies around it takes magical bludgeoning damage scaling with your level.
 Once used, it cannot be used again until 30 seconds has passed.

 **Arcane Comet Scaling**
 |Level|Effect|